Italian Army

-The Italian Army (Esercito Italiano [EI]) is the land-based component of the Italian Armed Forces.
+The Italian Army (Esercito Italiano [EI]) is the land force branch of the Italian Armed Forces.
 The army's history dates back to the Italian unification in the 1850s and 1860s.
-The army fought in colonial engagements in China, Libya, Northern Italy against the Austro-Hungarian Empire during World War I, Abyssinia before World War II and in World War II in Albania, Balkans, North Africa, the Soviet Union, and Italy itself.
+The army fought in colonial engagements in China and Libya.
+It fought in Northern Italy against the Austro-Hungarian Empire during World War I, Abyssinia before World War II and in World War II in Albania, Balkans, North Africa, the Soviet Union, and Italy itself.
 During the Cold War, the army prepared itself to defend against a Warsaw Pact invasion from the east.
 Since the end of the Cold War, the army has seen extensive peacekeeping service and combat in Afghanistan and Iraq.
 Its best-known combat vehicles are the Dardo infantry fighting vehicle, the Centauro tank destroyer and the Ariete tank and among its aircraft the Mangusta attack helicopter, recently deployed in UN missions.
 The headquarters of the Army General Staff are located in Rome opposite the Quirinal Palace, where the president of Italy resides.
 The army is an all-volunteer force of active-duty personnel.

 History

 The Italian Army originated as the Royal Army (Regio Esercito), which dates from the proclamation of the Kingdom of Italy following the seizure of the Papal States and the unification of Italy (Risorgimento).
 In 1861, under the leadership of Giuseppe Garibaldi, Victor Emmanuel II of the House of Savoy was invited to take the throne and of the newly created kingdom.

+The first war it fought was the Third Italian War of Independence, which resulted in an Italian victory and the liberation of much of eastern Italy.

 Italian expeditions were dispatched to China during the Boxer Rebellion of 1900 and to Libya during the Italo-Turkish War of 1911–1912.